intel/BDTK/docs/user/quick-start.rst

 3. Launch a distributed Presto serivce
 a.
 Launch your coordinator as normal presto-java server.
 You can find out how to launch a presto-java coorinator from here(https://prestodb.io/docs/current/installation/deployment.html)
 b.
-Edit the configuration of BDTK presto_server under your etc directory:
+Edit the configuration of presto native worker under your etc directory:
 Modify ${path-to-presto-server-etc}/config.properties

 ::